mpclarkson/StravaSwift/README.md

 This is a Swift wrapper for the Strava API (v3).

 While not complete, it is functional but not tested.
+Most of the endpoints have been implemented.
 As this is a passion project, I only work on it when I have time.
 So, if you are interested in contributing, feel free to submit PRs.

 ## Example